awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

   +  South America \(São Paulo\)
 +  You can't restore a cross\-Region snapshot of a backtrack\-enabled cluster in an AWS Region that doesn't support backtracking\.
 +  You can't use Backtrack with Aurora multi\-master clusters\.
++  If you perform an in\-place upgrade for a backtrack\-enabled cluster from Aurora MySQL version 1 to version 2, you can't backtrack to a point in time before the upgrade happened\.

 ## <a name="AuroraMySQL.Managing.Backtrack.Upgrade"></a>